Washington Township’s Gaston schoolhouse in Delaware County

 Harrison Township’s Bethel schoolhouse in Delaware County

-If I had to rank all of Delaware County’s one-room schoolhouses based on their architectural merits, I’d probably grant the top honors to the old Bethel schoolhouse that served Harrison Township’s District 6.
+If I had to rank all of Delaware County’s one-room schoolhouses based on their architectural merits, I’d probably grant top honors to the old Bethel schoolhouse that served Harrison Township’s District 6.
 The building predated the era of township-wide consolidated schools, but it was extraordinarily impressive in its day.
-It was so impressive, in fact, that it’s hard to believe that what’s left of the structure is even the same building.
+It was so ostentatious, in fact, that it’s hard to believe that what’s left of the structure is even the same building.

 Continue reading “Harrison Township’s Bethel schoolhouse in Delaware County”